CemBirbiri/Internship-2019-Prostate-Segmentation-using-GANS/README.md

 # Investigating the Performance of Generative Adversarial Networks for Prostate Tissue Detection and
 Segmentation

-The corresponding publication realted to this code : https://www.mdpi.com/2313-433X/6/9/83
+The corresponding publication related to this code : https://www.mdpi.com/2313-433X/6/9/83

 Ufuk Cem Birbiri, Azam Hamidinekoo, Amelie Grall, Paul Malcolm, and Reyer Zwiggelaar “Investigating the Performance of Generative Adversarial Networks for Prostate Tissue Detection and